zero-to-mastery/resources/WebDesignResources.md

 - [Sean Halpin](http://seanhalpin.io/): A professional web designer/developer's award winning portfolio website.

-- [Tailwind Css](https://tailwindcss.com/): Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
+- [Tailwind CSS](https://tailwindcss.com/): Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

+- [Tailblocks](https://mertjf.github.io/tailblocks/): Ready-to-use Tailwind CSS blocks.
+This project provides multiple templates built using Tailwind CSS that you can use in your own projects.

 -[Atomic Design book](https://atomicdesign.bradfrost.com): You can order or read the book online. ...creating and maintaining robust design systems, higher quality, more consistent UIs.
 This book introduces a methodology for thinking of our UIs as thoughtful hierarchies, discusses the qualities of effective pattern libraries, and showcases techniques to transform your team's design and development workflow.

+- [FontPair](https://fontpair.co/): Font Pair is a typography website with a variety of font pairing suggestions.

 ## Images &amp; Video